How TZIELD is given

 Step 2

 The TZIELD dose is personalized based on height and weight and will gradually increase over the first 5 days to help the body adjust.
-The healthcare team will give you or your loved one oral medications to help reduce potential side effects.
-These could include certain types of painkillers, antihistamines, and anti-nausea medication.
+The healthcare team will give you or your loved one oral medications before infusion to help reduce potential side effects.
+These could include certain types of pain relievers, antihistamines, and anti-nausea medication.

 Step 3

 Your healthcare team will then prepare the medicine and start the infusion.
-During treatment, they will check for serious side effects, as well as other side effects, and treat you as needed.
-Your healthcare team may temporarily or completely stop your treatment with TZIELD, if you develop liver problems, have a serious infection, or if your blood counts stay too low.* Remember, if anything feels off or different to you or your loved one, let your healthcare team know—they're there to help.
+During treatment, they will check for serious side effects including signs of viral reactivation, as well as other side effects, and treat you as needed.
+Your healthcare team may temporarily or completely stop your treatment with TZIELD if you develop liver problems, have a serious infection, or if your blood counts stay too low.* Remember, if anything feels off or different to you or your loved one, let your healthcare team know—they're there to help.

 Step 4

 After the infusion is finished, the healthcare team will remove the IV or disconnect the midline or PICC line.
 You can expect a period of monitoring after the infusion to ensure there are no reactions, and then you'll be free to leave.
-You or your loved one should be able to continue the day like normal, as advised by your doctor.
+You or your loved one should be able to continue the day, as advised by your doctor.

 *For those who experience a decrease in white blood cell counts, levels typically begin to recover after the 5th day of treatment and return to pre-treatment levels within 2 weeks of completing infusions.